Security Contractor Jobs

 People will do anything for money.
 Even go to war.
 Mercenaries have been fighting in wars for all of recorded history.
 They do the military's dirty work and are paid a huge paycheck for doing it.
 Mercenaries do more than you think.
 Today they are called security contractors...

 Security contractors, commonly called mercenaries, perform security, intelligence, and combat across the globe for money.
 They can be found in every military hot spot - Afganistan, Colombia, or Iraq.
+Private military companies like Blackwater Security, Military Professional Resources Inc., Sandline, Global Dynamics, or Triple Canopy hire these civilians to accompany and assist the military.

 Security contractors are more than just guns for hire.
 They are professional soldiers who fight for money, not for a nation or a cause.
 The majority of these mercenaries are experienced ex-military or ex-law enforcement professionals.
 The government and global corporations hire private military companies to come to war zones to help train troops, provide security, or perform special missions.
 Security contractors don't ask questions, they just perform their duty, and get paid.